 Nicaragua is the largest and least densely populated country in Central America.
-The country’s significant GDP growth since 2010 belies the low economic base, given that it has the lowest GDP per capita in the region, with some 60% of the population living below the poverty line.
+The country’s steady GDP growth since 2010 belies the low economic base, given that it has the lowest GDP per capita in the region, with some 60% of the population living below the poverty line.
 As a result, much of the economic drive has been the result of international assistance, particularly from the World Bank and other agencies.

 Telefónica’s Movistar is the only company competing with Claro in the fixed-line and mobile market.
 In the mobile sector, Movistar holds almost one third of the market, but in the fixed-line sector, it has only about 10% market share.

 Due to a weak regulatory structure and bureaucratic delays, further liberalisation has been a slow process.
 The market duopoly has dampened the competitive drive between the two main players, and as a result there has been less effort than in neighbouring countries to improve quality and lower prices.
-Nevertheless there are other companies operating in the market, including the Russian state corporation Rostejnologuii, Yota Mobile and IWB Holding.
+Nevertheless, there are other companies operating in the market, including the Russian state corporation Rostejnologuii, Yota Mobile and IWB Holding.
 In the mobile market Xinwei Nicaragua (Xinwei Intelcom) launched services in early 2016, operating under the CooTel banner.

 América Móvil, Movistar, Yota Nicaragua.